XPBytes/media_types-serialization/README.md

 ### Serializer

 Add a serializer that can serialize a certain media type.
-The `to_hash` function will be called _explicitely_ in your controller, so you can always use your own, favourite serializer here to do the hefty work.
+The `to_hash` function will be called _explicitly_ in your controller, so you can always use your own, favourite serializer here to do the hefty work.
 This gem does provide some easy tools, usually enough to do most serialization.